TX-2/TX-2-simulator/README.md

 # TX-2 Simulator

 We are trying to create a simulator for Lincoln Lab's historic TX-2 computer.
 Notably, this is the computer on which Ivan Sutherland's Sketchpad program ran.
+If we can get the simulator working, we may be able to run Sketchpad once again.

 From [the Wikipedia entry for the TX-2](https://en.wikipedia.org/wiki/TX-2):